keenanpayne/eleventy-netlify-boilerplate/pages/home.md

       industry: Industry
       type: Fun Times
       description: This is a test company
+  description: We lead with conviction and invest as early as the idea phase.
 sectionFive:
   headline: We want to be there at the very beginning.
   description: >-